-Eisenach is a pleasant small town in Thuringia with connections to some very famous people.
+Eisenach is a pleasant small town in western Thuringia with connections to some very famous people.
+It is located around 50 kilometres to the west of Erfurt.

 It is one of the locations where Martin Luther spent his formative years and can also boast of being the birthplace of composer Johann Sebastian Bach.

-The original village nearby, settled by the Franks, was at the foot of the Petersberg to the east of the present town.
+The original village was settled by the Franks at the foot of the Petersberg to the east of the present town.

 Eisenach is first mentioned in the next century as an administrative region combining three markets.
 Trade was an important source of growth and income, as Eisenach lay on the Via Regia east-west trade route.